microsoft/TypeScript-wiki/Nightly-drops.md

 ## Using NuGet with MSBuild:

-> Note: You'll need to configure your project to use the NuGet packages instead of any other installations.
+> Note: You'll need to configure your project to use the NuGet packages.
+Please see [Configuring MSBuild projects to use NuGet](https://github.com/Microsoft/TypeScript/wiki/Configuring-MSBuild-projects-to-use-NuGet) for more information.

 The nightlies are available on https://www.myget.org/gallery/typescript-preview